Protelis/Protelis/README.md

 ## Why Protelis

 Developing networked systems is really hard.
-To make a good resilient system, a person generally has to be three types of expert all at once:
+To make a good resilient system, you generally need to bring three types of expertise to bear all at once in the same code:

-* An expert in the actual focus of the system
+* Expertise regarding the actual purpose of the system
-* A networking expert, to manage the interactions between individual devices
+* Networking expertise, to manage the interactions between individual devices
-* A distributed algorithms expert, to ensure that the collective behavior is desirable and resilient to all sorts of failures and system changes
+* Distributed algorithms expertise, to ensure that the collective behavior is desirable and resilient to all sorts of failures and system changes

 This "aggregate programming" problem, of obtaining resilient collective behavior from local interactions between machines, has been with us ever since people started networking computers.
 In some specialized areas, such as cloud computing and GPU programming, there a simple and regular network architecture has already led to good aggregate programming methods (e.g., [MapReduce](https://en.wikipedia.org/wiki/MapReduce)).